 We know that some pupils find it difficult to adjust to the demands of secondary school so we ensure that all of our Year 7s receive plenty of support when they join us.
 First year tutor groups are led by teachers who are experienced in the transition journey.
 Parents/carers are introduced to their son/daughter’s tutor at the start of the academic year and regular communications between home and school facilitate this process.

-Students in Years 8 and 9 at Beccles are placed in mixed tutor groups, this encourages a strong community ethos by breaking down traditional age barriers.
 The younger students interact on a daily basis with older ones who have already embarked on some GCSE work and they quickly become mentors to their younger peers.
 We have found the benefits of this approach are many and varied.
 Beccles has a dedicated Head of the Lower School, Miss J Reeve, who supports tutors whilst monitoring attendance, academic performance and liaising with external agencies as required.